 Large incidents that pose a significant threat to life, property, or the environment may require activations of the Emergency Operations Center (EOC).
 The EOC will be located in the Department of Public Safety substation, unless otherwise directed by the Incident Commander or the Campus Emergency Policy Group.
-The Executive Director of Department of Public Safety or his/her designated representative will supervise these operations and ensure proper representation from applicable departments and colleges is coordinated and scheduled.
+The Associate Vice President of the Department of Public Safety or his/her designated representative will supervise these operations and ensure proper representation from applicable departments and colleges is coordinated and scheduled.